nasu8151/HC4/UsersManual_Software.md

 "PC" means Program Counter.

 # Instruction table

+Do not include any instructions marked as (Reserved) in the program.
+These instrucitons may not work correctly.

 ## HC4

 | bit 5-4\7-6 | 00            | 01         | 10            | 11                       |